michaelrsweet/mxml/doc/body.md

 - SAX events are now named `MXML_SAX_EVENT_foo` instead of `MXML_SAX_foo`.
 - SAX callbacks now return a boolean value.
+- The `mxmlSAXLoadXxx` functions have been removed in favor of passing the SAX callback function and data pointers to the `mxmlLoadXxx` functions.
 - Node types are now named `MXML_TYPE_foo` instead of `MXML_foo`.
 - Functions that returned `0` on success and `-1` on error now return `true` on success and `false` on error.